VASemenov/Genetica/README.md

 ## About

-**Genetica** is the minimalistic genetic algorithm library for optimizing a class parameters.
+**Genetica** is the minimalistic genetic algorithm library for optimizing class parameters.

-This high level library allows you to take any class with certain business logic, modify it a little and then give it back to Genetica to optimize.
+This high-level library allows you to take any class with certain business logic, modify it a little and then give it back to Genetica to optimize.

 Right now Genetica is a *minimalistic* library.
 It lacks some of the fancy aspects of genetic algorithms.
-Nevertheless, the library was created to optimize some aerospace designs for author's graduation project.
+Nevertheless, the library was created to optimize some aerospace designs for the author's graduation project.

-Now you can enjoy core idea of genetic optimization without much pain of getting into it:
+Now you can enjoy the core idea of genetic optimization without much pain of getting into it:

 - Turning class parameters into manipulatable genes
 - Population generation (any size)
 - Crossbreeding with mutations
 - Learning process chart (not real-time)
 - Real-time learning feedback
-- Getting best and worst species' parameters
+- Getting the best and worst species' parameters